 Today with over a half-million hats donated to children on five different continents, "Hats Off For Cancer" has been recognized as the original and leading hat donation program around the world for children with cancer!
 This program has been the catalyst for many like programs around the country today.

 Dennis was always the quiet force behind Tara throughout the years.
 As the younger brother by six years, Dennis was the one who would work alongside Tara to help collect the hats, carry the hats, visit the many hospitals to hand out hats and just help with general duties to make Hats Off the program that it is today.
-Dennis is now a 16 year old junior in high school and the National Hat Drive Coordinator for their program.
+Dennis is now the National Hat Drive Coordinator for their program.

-Tara has been recognized by President Clinton and President Bush for her unfailed devotion to children fighting cancer.
-Tara received the 1998 National Youth Caring Award, the 1999 "Shining Example Award" sponsored by Pantene, the ACS Youth Advocate Award, and just recently the Jefferson Award.
-Dennis has been recognized by President Bush for his countless hours of volunteer work as well as a Congressional Certificate of Recognition from Rep. Darleen Hooley of Oregon.
+Tara has been recognized by President Clinton and President Bush for her unfailing devotion to children fighting cancer.
+Tara received the 1998 National Youth Caring Award, the 1999 "Shining Example Award" sponsored by Pantene, the ACS Youth Advocate Award, and the Jefferson Award.
+Dennis was recognized by President Bush for his countless hours of volunteer work as well as a Congressional Certificate of Recognition from Rep. Darleen Hooley of Oregon.

 Hats Off For Cancer has reached out to many far corners throughout the world.
 Hats Off was proud to be a part of the opening of a new Cancer Outpost in Honduras through the donations of hats.
 Hats Off was approached via their website by a Miami ACS representative bring medical supplies to this new outpost.
 She wrote that it was important for these children to have hats to cover their head during their long walk to the new clinic.
 She explained that before the new clinic was opened the old clinic required a 1 1/2 day walk for the children to receive their cancer treatments.
 With the opening of the new clinic in Honduras, they "only" had to walk 8 hours.
 The children needed hats to cover their heads during this long and tiring trip.
 Hats Off not only sent hats but included personally written notes in Spanish to each child to let them know that they were not forgotten!